medic/cht-docs/content/en/apps/guides/hosting/vertical-vs-horizontal.md

 ## Introduction

+Horizontally scaling is the ability to add more servers to an application to make it more performant.
+This often yields better performance than vertical scaling, which is adding more resources like RAM or CPU to a single server.

-CHT Core 4.0.0 introduces [a new architecture]({{< relref "core/overview/architecture" >}}) for hosting.
-Specifically, 4.0.0 gives the ability to add more servers, known as horizontally scaling, so that large deployments can support more users.
-This is a big improvement over naively adding more RAM and CPU to a single server where the CHT Core is running, known as vertically scaling.
+CHT Core 4.0.0 introduces [a new architecture]({{< relref "core/overview/architecture" >}}) for hosting which gives it the ability to easily scale horizontally.
+This enables large deployments to support more concurrent users and better utilize the underlying server hardware.

 ## Vertical scaling in 3.x and 4.x